 The NHS is defined by federal law and consists of all roadways functionally classified as principal arterials as well as some routes that serve as major connections to multimodal freight-type facilities and some locally owned roadways.
 Historically, structurally deficient consists of bridges that are in bad condition or have insufficient load capacity when compared to modern design standards.
 With MAP-21, there are some proposed adjustments in how structurally deficiency is determined and this measure has been created based on these proposed adjustments.
-Moving Ahead for Progress in the 21st Century, the federal Surface Transportation Act, requires states to track the structurally deficient deck area with a national performance goal of less than 10 percent.

-Percent of structurally deficient deck area on National Highway System - 2d
+Percent of structurally deficient deck area on National Highway System-2d

 The public has indicated keeping Missouri's existing roads and bridges in good condition should be one of the state's highest priorities.
 MAP-21 set a national performance goal to have the structurally deficient deck areas of National Highway System bridges be less than 10 percent.
 The local system has 84 NHS structures (two SD) and the MoDOT system has 3,600 NHS structures (145 SD).
 MoDOT currently meets the national performance goal with the total at 7.2 percent, which is attributable to aggressive efforts undertaken with construction on major bridges over the last 10 years, as well as other accelerated construction from MoDOT's bonding program.
 The ability to continue to meet this goal will become more difficult with a reduced construction program.
-The ability to continue to meet this goal will become more difficult with a reduced construction program.
+Additionally, the potential inability for MoDOT to fully match available federal funds in 2017 could have a severe impact on this measure.

 This measure is also heavily influenced by major bridges because one structure has the ability to impact this measure +/-0.5 percent.
 The majority of the change from 2013 to 2014 is attributable to the addition of two major bridges and the removal of one major bridge from the SD category.
 Additionally, on the local system there was a significant reduction in the number of NHS structures as the result of functional class changes on roadways across the state.
 The majority of these changes happened in the Kansas City District.
 Both of the local system structures that are currently SD are in St. Louis, with a replacement project for one of them scheduled to start in 2015.
-With annual contractor awards dropping to their lowest level since 1997 in 2017, MoDOT's ability to keep up with the replacement and rehabilitation needs of major bridges will be limited.
+Since many major bridges are part of the NHS, any reduction in funding available for the construction program will limit MoDOT's ability to keep up with the replacement and rehabilitation needs on major bridges.